g4eml/OOK48_Test/README.md

 GPS NMEA input and output on Pins 4 and 5.

-Key Input on Pin 8 can be used by fitting link to pin 10.
+Key Input on Pin 8 can be used by fitting link from pin 10 to ground.
 Key input then directly controls the Tone Output.
 Used for testing the Tx side of a device.

-Fit link from Pin 11 to select 2 second mode.
+Fit link from Pin 11 to ground to select 2 second mode.

 Fit link from Pin 13 to ground when connecting a real GPS module.
 Unit can then be used as a stand alond beacon generator.
-If no link is fitted to pin 13 then the module will simulate a GPS module and output the 1PPS pulse and fake NMEA data.
+If no link is fitted to pin 13 then the module will simulate a GPS module and output the 1PPS pulse and fake NMEA 9600 Baud data.